-Leggings — a great staple to have in your closet on any normal day, a must-have staple for the year 2020 (#WorkFromHome), and a desperately desired staple to have when you’re pregnant (especially in the cold weather seasons).
-I tested out two of the most talked-about brands in maternity leggings, Spanx and Blanqi, as well as a third, stylish option that received great reviews in an effort to find the BEST maternity legging.
+Back when I had a baby on the way, I tested out two of the most talked-about brands in maternity leggings, Spanx and Blanqi, as well as a third, stylish option that received great reviews in an effort to find the BEST maternity leggings.

-When I first got pregnant I declared that I wasn’t going to buy any maternity clothing.
+When I first got pregnant, I declared that I wasn’t going to buy any maternity clothing.
 That worked for a little while, especially since these non-maternity leggings are comfortable and stretchy enough to work wonders in those first months of a growing bump.
-Fast forward to my third trimester, and I was buying up more maternity pieces than you would likely believe.
+Fast-forward to my third trimester, and I was buying up more maternity pieces than you would likely believe.

-It was springtime, so their biker shorts were specifically pushed my way (and I loooove a good biking short).
-I was still in the phase of “Maternity clothing, what?
+It was springtime, so its biker shorts were specifically pushed my way (and I loooove good biking shorts).
+I was still in the phase of, “Maternity clothing, what?
 Why?” so I never took the clickbait (my BAD).
-When everything changed and I decided to find the best maternity legging, this brand was the first one I thought about.
+When everything changed and I decided to find the best maternity leggings, Blanqi leggings were the first one I thought about.

-These Spanx leggings are remarkably similar to the Blanqi pair.
-The length hits perfectly, they have great compression, and the belly band is well-supportive.
-The differences are few, but should be noted.
-First, the material that these are made from is not quite as soft as the Blanqi Everyday Leggings.
-Second, the compression is a bit firmer — which is to be expected, since Spanx is famous for body-hugging and -shaping materials.
+These SPANX maternity leggings are remarkably similar to the Blanqi pair.
+(More sizes here.)
+The length hits perfectly, they have great compression, and the belly band is supportive.
+The differences are few but should be noted.
+First, the material these are made from isn’t quite as soft as the Blanqi Everyday leggings.
+Second, the compression is a bit firmer — which is to be expected, since SPANX is famous for body-hugging and -shaping materials.

-The Best Maternity Legging: Verdict?
+The Best Maternity Leggings: Verdict?

 Let’s be friends on Instagram!
-Sharing my pregnancy journey, professional photo work, a daily dose of optimism + positive affirmations, and the random favorites that fill my days like cats & binging Gilmore Girls.
+Sharing my pregnancy journey, professional photo work, a daily dose of optimism + positive affirmations, and the random favorites that fill my days like cats & binging “Gilmore Girls.”
 See you there!

 P.S.
 This one’s for the pinners..